Slow Juicer Vs Fast Juicer – Which Is Best?

 Fresh-green-juice

-Slow juicers are slow because of the design limitations of the process by which they juice.
+Slow juicers are slow because of the physical design limitations of the process by which they juice.
 Centrifugal juicers are fast because they need to spin the juice out through a filter with centrifugal force, which takes a lot of speed – from 3000RPM and upwards.
-Slow juicers are slow because they need to use a pressing force to get the juice through the filter without creating too much heat and friction.
+Slow juicers are slow because they need to use a pressing force to get the juice through the filter without disintegrating in the process.
 A low speed induction motor is needed for that pressing force.
-The speed is simply a necessary aspect of the juicing process in each case.
-The hype about nutritional content is secondary to the mechanical limitations of the juicing process.
+The speed is simply a necessary aspect of the engineering in each case.
+The hype about nutritional content vs speed is a handy unique selling point, seized upon by manufacturers, but juicer speed is primarily a result of the mechanical limitations of the juicing process.

 L'Equip-xl-blackCentrifugal juicers are a fast way to get nutrients into your body and they are great if you have a busy lifestyle and your main priority is to get the job done quickly.
 Heat can destroy nutrients and the false claim most commonly made against centrifugal juicers is that they heat up juice and destroy nutrients.
 THEY CATEGORICALLY DO NOT DO THIS.
 Their speed doesn’t create significant warming and there is good evidence that they produce highly nutritious juice with good enzyme activity.

 One thing that centrifugal models don’t do quite as well as masticating juicers (all slow juicers are also masticating juicers) is achieve a more efficient breakdown of the plant fibres.
-In a masticating juicer the fibres and cells are chewed and ground together, which is believed to help in releasing more of the ‘sticky’ nutrients in the plant cells and membranes.
-In a centrifugal juicer the cell walls are broken open very quickly and the liquid content is released by the centrifugal force of a fast spinning filter basket.
+In a masticating juicer the fibres and cells are chewed or ‘masticated’ together under pressure, which is believed to help in releasing more of the ‘sticky’ nutrients in the plant cells and membranes.
+In a centrifugal juicer the cell walls are broken open very quickly with sharp high speed blades and the liquid content is released by the centrifugal force of a fast spinning filter basket.
 There is very little time or opportunity for the cells to be broken down completely, so the juice is visibly a bit less rich and colourful from a centrifugal.
 Centrifugals also incorporate air, so the juice will discolour more quickly due to oxidation.
 That’s not a problem if you are drinking your juice when you make it, but slow juicers do give a longer shelf life.

 Some Slow Juicers Are Really Quite Fast!